BY LAWS/ STANDING RULES

 SECTION II: ELECTIONS

-The elections of the President, Vice President, Secretary, Treasurer and Directors shall be by the members present attending the Spring Conference.
+The elections of the President, Vice President, Secretary, Treasurer and Directors shall be by the members present attending the Annual Design Show.
 The election results shall be announced at the conclusion of the Annual Members meeting.

 SECTION III: DUTIES OF THE PRESIDENT